Michael Rosenbaum: Early life

 Rosenbaum was born in Oceanside, New York and raised in Newburgh, Indiana.
 His mother, Julie (née Eckstein), is a writer and his father, Mark Rosenbaum, worked in pharmaceuticals.
-He is one of six children with two brothers, and a sister.
+He is one of six children with two brothers, Eric and Adam, and a sister, Laurie.
 After his parents' divorce, his mother remarried sports reporter Gordon Engelhardt, and his father remarried Alexis Pelegrino, with whom he had two daughters, Rosenbaum's half-sisters.
 His uncle is pet behaviorist Warren Eckstein.
 Rosenbaum is Jewish, and says he was "closer to religion" in New York than in Indiana.

 Rosenbaum graduated from Castle High School in Newburgh, Indiana and from Western Kentucky University in Bowling Green, Kentucky with a degree in theatre arts.
 Immediately after, he moved to New York City to pursue an acting career.

 Career

 In 2001, Rosenbaum received a Saturn Award for his portrayal of Lex Luthor on Smallville.
-Continuing in the superhero genre, he played Wally West (a.k.a. the Flash) in the DC Comics animated series Justice League, Static Shock, and Justice League Unlimited as well as portraying a younger version of Wally West as Kid Flash in Teen Titans.
-In the third season Justice League Unlimited episode "Great Brain Robbery", Rosenbaum reprised his role as Lex Luthor when his character was trapped in Clancy Brown's Lex Luthor's body.
-In February 2008, Rosenbaum confirmed that he would be leaving Smallville after the seventh season of the show.
-After many months of speculation and him first turning down the contract to return, it was announced on February 11, 2011 that Rosenbaum would return to Smallville for the two-hour series finale, which aired on May 13, 2011, with Rosenbaum reprising his role as Lex Luthor.
+Continuing in the superhero genre, he played Wally West (a.k.a. the Flash) in the DC Comics animated series Justice League, Static Shock, and Justice League Unlimited, as well as portraying a younger version of Wally West as Kid Flash in Teen Titans.
+In the third season Justice League Unlimited episode "The Great Brain Robbery", Rosenbaum reprised his role as Lex Luthor when Wally and Lex Luthor temporarily switched bodies.
+In February 2008, Rosenbaum confirmed that he would be leaving Smallville after the seventh season.
+After many months of speculation and him first turning down the contract to return, it was announced on February 11, 2011, that Rosenbaum would return to Smallville for the two-hour series finale, which aired on May 13, 2011, with Rosenbaum reprising his role as Lex Luthor.

-In 2012, Rosenbaum appeared in Hit and Run, a movie that he made with his friends Dax Shepard and Kristen Bell.
-Michael portrayed the character Gil, a jealous ex-boyfriend from Annie's (Bell's character) past.
+In 2012, Rosenbaum appeared in Hit and Run, which starred Dax Shepard and Kristen Bell.
+Rosenbaum portrayed the character Gil, a jealous ex-boyfriend from Annie's (Bell's character) past.